GRCDEV/ArduSim/README.md

 The communication among multicopters emulates an Ad-hoc WiFi network link in the 5 GHz frequency band, where all the data packets are broadcasted.
 ArduSim is prepared to include new wireless models in future versions.

-At this moment, documentation is being generated and very incomplete.
+At this moment, documentation is being generated and incomplete.

 ## Table of contents